AntiTyping/AwesomeLabsManual/README.md

 # AwesomeLabsManual

-if you wont a clean Rails install:
+if you want install a clean Rails:

 LINUX
 ----